Anthony Jr gets expelled from school. Jackie Jr gets expelled from the world. Meadow drinks too many Cosmos after Jackie’s funeral

 Todd VanDerWerff takes a stab at it: “…the final medley of songs that drown out Junior’s voice?
 I want to say the show is trying to say something about certain emotions being universal, but, really, I’m just bullshitting you.
 I have no idea.”

-Soon after first watching this scene, I came to believe that David Chase was making a connection between Corrado and Major Zwignli by playing on the words “core” [the “heart” in Corrado’s “Core ‘ngrato”] and the similar sounding “corps” [the subject of Zwingli’s speech to AJ].
+Soon after first watching this scene, I came to believe that David Chase was making a connection between Corrado and Major Zwingli by playing on the words “core” [the “heart” in Corrado’s “Core ‘ngrato”] and the similar sounding “corps” [the subject of Zwingli’s speech to AJ].
 Corrado’s mobster community and Zwingli’s military community share several characteristics.
-They are insular and inward-looking, and they are both shaped by the Strict Father model.
-By injecting foreign voices into the final scene, Chase undermines the insularity of the mob community.
-The three worldly, foreign voices (French, Chinese and Spanish) serve as a direct rebuke to Zwingli’s three narrow priorities (“the Corps, the Corps, the Corps”).
+They are insulated and parochial, and both are shaped by the Strict Father model.
+By injecting foreign voices into the final scene, Chase criticizes and undermines the insularity of the mob community.
+The three worldly, foreign voices (French, Chinese and Spanish) also serve as a direct rebuke to Zwingli’s three narrow priorities (“the Corps, the Corps, the Corps”).
 The foreign voices point to the liberal, Clintonian vision of a multi-cultural, tolerant, true world community – a “global village.”

 Meadow recognizes that the communal values of the mafia are counterfeit (“This is such bullshit!”) and runs to the more cosmopolitan, multi-cultural community of Columbia University (and New York City).
 By distancing herself—something that Tony had earlier told Dr. Melfi he hoped his daughter would do—Meadow is able to protect herself.
 Her brother, on the other hand, is never able to escape Tony or the false community of the mob.